Late 1939-1944

 With this and the previous petitions to the Attorney General, I had brought a criminal case against the prison officers and auxiliary officers who had been guilty of mistreating or killing prisoners.

-These actions were, of course, not well received by the new director of the prison.
+However, these actions were not well received by the new director of the prison:

 My submissions to the Attorney General reinforced Mr. Flöther's [the director of the Celle prison] aversion.
 After I had brought a criminal case against officers of the Mulmshorn satellite camp for mistreatment of prisoners, he said very angrily: 'I suppose you are intent on eliminating officers?'
 When I, on an official trip to a satellite camp - in different motor vehicles, of course -arranged for the weights of some prisoners to be checked in his presence, he said: ‘Do you have any other wishes, demands or complaints?’
 The weights had been falsified for some time.